Ques 1: Describe the basis on which archaeologists identified the centers of craft production in the Harappan culture.

-4. Brahmans accepting and re-working these belief and practices and other social categories.
-Cast system was very prominent at that time.
+4. Brahmans accepting and re-working these beliefs and practices and other social categories.
+The Cast system was very prominent at that time.

 Ques 8: Examine the participation of the Taluqdars of Awadh in the Revolt of 1857.

 Ans: 1.
-The Taluqdars of Awadh, for many generations had conrolled the lands and power in the country side and had maintained armed retainers, built forts and enjoyed a degree of autonomy as long as they accepted the suzerainty of the Nawabs and paid the revenues of their Taluqas but British were unwilling to tolerate the power of the Taluqdars.
+The Taluqdars of Awadh, for many generations, had controlled the lands and power in the countryside and had maintained armed retainers, built forts, and enjoyed a degree of autonomy as long as they accepted the suzerainty of the Nawabs and paid the revenues of their Taluqas but British were unwilling to tolerate the power of the Taluqdars.
 The Taluqdars were disarmed and their forts were destroyed.

 2. The British land revenue policy also hit the position of Taluqdars.
-In Southern Awadh, the Taluqdars lost more than half of their total villages they previously held.
+In Southern Awadh, the Taluqdars lost more than half of the total villages they previously held.

 3. British revenue flows for the state increased and the burden of demand on the peasants did not decline, the increase in the revenue demand increased from 30 to 70 percent.
 Thus, neither the Taluqdars nor the peasants had any reason to be happy with the annexation of Awadh.

 4. The loyalty of the peasants to the Taluqdars was lost by the dispossession of the taluqas by the Taluqdars, in the time of crops failure as the hardships of the peasants were not supported by the Taluqdars.